amcali/project-online-order/README.md

 A wireframe of the website may be found [here,](https://github.com/amcali/project-online-order/blob/master/Sofias%20Pizza%20-%20Wireframe.pdf) and a diagram of the models created and used to build the website may be found [here.](https://github.com/amcali/project-online-order/blob/master/Sofias%20Pizza%20-%20Django%20Model%20Diagram.pdf)

-The website's [Landing Page] Further information about the website and its features is available on the [About Page.](https://sofias-restaurant.herokuapp.com/home/about)

 #### 1) Without account login authorisation
 The following will outline the UX for an unregistered user or a user who has not logged into their account, and the pages that are available to them.